Andy Murray wins 1st ATP final since hip surgery

-ANTWERP, Belgium (AP) — Andy Murray has won his first ATP tour final since having hip surgery in January for an injury that left him contemplating retirement at one point.
+ANTWERP, Belgium (AP) — Andy Murray claimed his first ATP tour title in more than 2 1/2 years at the European Open on Sunday in only his sixth singles tournament since returning from hip surgery in January.

-Murray rallied to beat fellow three-time Grand Slam champion Stan Wawrinka 3-6, 6-4, 6-4 in the European Open final on Sunday.
+The 32-year-old Murray rallied to beat fellow three-time Grand Slam champion Stan Wawrinka 3-6, 6-4, 6-4 in the final.

+The last time he lifted silverware in singles came in Dubai in March 2017, so it was no surprise that the tears quickly flowed for the British player.

+“Obviously it means a lot, the last few years have been extremely difficult, both me and Stan have had a lot of injury problems the last couple of years,” Murray said in an on-court interview broadcast by Amazon Prime.

-“This is one of the biggest wins that I’ve had after everything so I’m very proud,” Murray said in an on-court interview broadcast by Amazon Prime.
+“I just managed to hang in a bit at the end of the second set and the third set was extremely close again.
+I didn’t expect to be in this position so I’m very happy.
+This is one of the biggest wins that I’ve had after everything so I’m very proud.”

-It was the 32-year-old Murray’s first ATP tour final since March 2017.
+It was their grueling French Open semifinal two years ago that exacerbated physical issues for both players.
+Murray spent the next 18 months trying to find a solution to his hip problems that would enable him to live without pain, while Wawrinka underwent two knee operations.

-After undergoing hip resurfacing surgery, the British player returned to the court in June playing doubles — including at Wimbledon — before moving back to singles in August.
+After undergoing hip resurfacing surgery, Murray returned to the court in June playing doubles — including at Wimbledon — before moving back to singles in August.

 The 34-year-old Wawrinka was looking for his first ATP title since the 2017 Geneva Open.